abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 project repository.
 To try deployment yourself, simply clone the repo and locally execute the commands from the [Deploy: summary](https://github.com/abogoyavlensky/clojure-kamal-example/tree/master?tab=readme-ov-file#deploy-summary) section.
-If you already have a Docker image that exposes port 80 you can skip project setup part and go straight to "Deployment config" section fo this article.
+If you already have a Docker image that exposes port 80 you can skip project setup part and go straight to the "Deployment config" section of this article.

 ### Overview